ericmedvet/slides/2024-species-summer-school/03-writing.md

 .c50[
 #### ✅ Good

-- .ttt[**We run** BO for $20$ iterations and use the best $\eta$ seen during optimization as the final output.]
+- .tc[**We run** BO for $20$ iterations and use the best $\eta$ seen during optimization as the final output.]
-- .ttt[To check the validity of the dimensionality reduction method used in our visualization methods, **we randomly selected** ten ideas (three about audio devices, three about transportation, two about music players, and two about cameras) and obtained their locations in Fig. 2 (Table II).]
+- .tc[To check the validity of the dimensionality reduction method used in our visualization methods, **we randomly selected** ten ideas (three about audio devices, three about transportation, two about music players, and two about cameras) and obtained their locations in Fig. 2 (Table II).]
 ]
 .c50[
 #### ❌ Bad

-- .ttt[Various measures **are derived** from the concepts and validated in two experiments that highlight their strengths and weaknesses.]
+- .tc[Various measures **are derived** from the concepts and validated in two experiments that highlight their strengths and weaknesses.]
 By whom?
 Who did the experiments?
-- .ttt[Damage type 0 **was chosen** as it is similar to damage inflicted on the robot in other damage recovery research...]
+- .tc[Damage type 0 **was chosen** as it is similar to damage inflicted on the robot in other damage recovery research...]
 By whom?
 Who is accountable for this choice?
 ]

 ]